Skip to content

 Data-Driven Testing

-Many test automation scenarios require performing same steps with different data.
-For example, login into application with different user credentials, or enter several lines of a sales order into a table.
-This is data-driven testing.
-From this article you will learn how to do this in Rapise Visual Language (RVL) and JavaScript modes.
+Many test automation scenarios require performing the same steps with different data.
+For example, you might need to log into an application with various user credentials, or enter several lines of a sales order into a table.
+This approach is known as data-driven testing.
+In this article, you will learn how to accomplish this in Rapise Visual Language (RVL) and JavaScript modes.
 You will also learn how to define data within a test and in an external spreadsheet.

 DDT in RVL

-Let's start from RVL mode first.
-With RVL you can delegate low-level complex automation tasks to a developer team and focus on testing scenarios and data used to fill forms and tables.
+Let's begin with RVL mode.
+With RVL, you can delegate low-level, complex automation tasks to a development team and focus on testing scenarios and the data used to fill forms and tables.

 Embedded Data

-First, define data schema.
-In the Flow column of RVL spreadsheet choose Map.
+First, define the data schema.
+In the Flow column of the RVL spreadsheet, choose Map.

-Then hit Tab on the keyboard and Rapise will generate a template for the data table.
+Then, press Tab on the keyboard, and Rapise will generate a template for the data table.

-Give this new map a name and define columns and initial set of rows with values.
+Give this new map a name and define its columns and an initial set of rows with values.

-In our example the map has name Data and it has three columns: FirstName, LastName and Company.
-It also has two rows with data values.
+In our example, the map is named Data and has three columns: FirstName, LastName, and Company.
+It also includes two rows with data values.

-Now in our test we can just use the map and refer to it's columns by name.
+Now, in our test, we can simply use the map and refer to its columns by name.

-And when Data is selected as a parameter type then column names are available in the drop down.
+And when Data is selected as a parameter type, the column names are available in the drop-down list.

-Execution of the test produces the report.
-The test simply prints first line of the data table.
+Executing the test produces the report.
+The test simply prints the first line of the data table.

-The data table we just created is an object in Rapise object repository and it has actions.
-With actions one can manipulate active row and column index and read arbitrary data from the table.
+The data table we just created is an object in the Rapise object repository and has actions.
+With these actions, one can manipulate the active row and column index and read arbitrary data from the table.

-For the detailed description of actions one can do upon data tables refer to Map Object reference.
+For a detailed description of actions that can be performed on data tables, refer to the Map Object reference.

-Let's advance to next row in our table before printing values.
+Let's advance to the next row in our table before printing values.

 Excel Data

-Now we are ready to put data into external spreadsheet.
+Now, we are ready to place data into an external spreadsheet.
 Let's create one.
-In the Files view right click Scripts folder and choose Create > Spreadsheet...
+In the Files view, right-click the Scripts folder and choose Create > Spreadsheet...

-Rapise has built-in spreadsheet editor and you do not need Excel to be installed on the machine.
+Rapise has a built-in spreadsheet editor, so you do not need Excel to be installed on the machine.

 Let's bind to this spreadsheet in RVL.
-Insert a line below Data map we created in previous section.
-In the Flow column choose Map and then set map type to Range.
+Insert a line below the Data map we created in the previous section.
+In the Flow column, choose Map and then set the map type to Range.

-Give the map same name Data and make sure that it references Data.xlsx which we just created.
+Give the map the same name, Data, and ensure that it references Data.xlsx, which we just created.

-Running the test.
-Now data is taken from the Data.xlsx.
-Notice that in Data.xlsx we named columns same way as in the previous section.
+When the test is run, data is now sourced from Data.xlsx.
+Notice that in Data.xlsx, we named the columns in the same way as in the previous section.

-If we'll do a loop with Data map Rapise will iterate through all lines on execution.
+If we perform a loop with the Data map, Rapise will iterate through all lines during execution.

 DDT in JavaScript

-One can read data from a spreadsheet in JavaScript mode as well.
-There is a global Spreadsheet object that is available in every test.
+Data can also be read from a spreadsheet in JavaScript mode.
+A global Spreadsheet object is available in every test.
 Here is an example of Spreadsheet API usage.

 Spreadsheet.DoAttach('Calc.xls', 'Calc Data');